milena-t/PhD_chapter3/README.md

   <img src="data/fastX_ortholog_ident/BRH_X_linked_counts_heatmap.png" width="45%" />
 </p>

-The within-species gametolog counts are unfortunately very low:
+I also check for gametologs (genes where there is a 1-to-1 homolog on the X and Y chromosome in the same species). the within-species gametolog counts are unfortunately very low:

 * *A. obtectus* : 3
 * *B. siliquastri* : 4